top of page

 Bird & Nature Watching

-The most bird activity at the Eco-Lodge is between the hours of 6 – 8 am & 5pm - 6pm where many local birds can be seen and heard around the property, especially from your bungalow or at the Bamboo Bale.
-Our current number of birds spotted at the lodge and surrounds is 98 species.
+The most bird activity at the Eco-Lodge is between the hours of 6 – 8 am & 5pm - 6pm where many local birds can be seen and heard around the property, especially from your bungalow

 Please ask for binoculars if you need them.